-The scope of the PSR is contained in the 240-134382460 (PSR basis document - 3rd Periodic Safety Review for Koeberg Power Station) [42], which was approved by the NNR.
-The review was performed utilising a combination of the national requirements and IAEA and Western European Nuclear Regulators' Association (WENRA) requirements.
-The PSR was conducted based on the requirements of the interim regulatory guidance RG-0028 (Interim Regulatory Guide Periodic Safety Review of Nuclear Power Plants) [283].
-Detailed outcomes of the PSR are discussed in 331-608 (KNPS 3rd Periodic Safety Review Global Assessment Report and Integrated Implementation Plan Report) [112] and 331-607 (Periodic Safety Review Final) [111] report.
+The scope of the PSR is contained in 240-134382460 (PSR basis document - 3rd Periodic Safety Review for Koeberg Power Station) [44], which was approved by the NNR.
+The review was performed utilising a combination of the national requirements, and IAEA and Western European Nuclear Regulators' Association (WENRA) requirements.
+The PSR was conducted based on the requirements of the interim regulatory guidance RG-0028 [295].
+Detailed outcomes of the PSR are discussed in 331-608 (KNPS 3rd Periodic Safety Review Global Assessment and Integrated Implementation Plan Report) [115] and 331-607 (KNPS 3rd Periodic Safety Review Final Report) [114].